 /etc/hosts(do not forget to add your hostname to the localhost line!).

-- Configuring your wireless network under
+- Configuring your ethernet and wireless networking under

 - Setting your time zone and locales: